C-Accel-CRIPT/cript-excel-uploader/docs/excel_rows.md

 The Row 1 - 4 within each <span style="color: var(--excel-light-color)">Excel</span>
 sheet are treated differently than Rows 5 - ∞.

 The CRIPT Excel Uploader reads row 1 - 3, and will skip row 4 as row 4 is human instructions and the program does not need them.
-User input can start from row 5
+User input can only start from row 5

 Please refer to <a href="../individual_sheets" target="_blank">Individual Excel Sheets</a>
 for a complete breakdown of each sheet